EGI-Federation/documentation/content/en/users/getting-started/_index.md

 ## Overview

-EGI is a federation of computing and storage resource providers united by a mission to support research and innovation.
+EGI is a federation of compute and storage resource providers united by a mission to support research and innovation.

 The resources in the EGI infrastructure are offered by